prometey1982/VolvoTools/README.md

 Tools for flashing and logging ME7 and ME9 memory with J2534 devices.
 Initially written by dream3R from http://nefariousmotorsports.com/forum
 for Hilton's Tuning Studio.
-HTL was decompiled and rewritten in C++.
+HTS was decompiled and rewritten in C++.
 Later was added support of generic J2534 devices not only DiCE and support of UDS protocol.